japhar81/node-red-contrib-orm-db/README.md

 1. Standard output
 : payload (object) : the standard output of the operation.

-2. Standard error
-: payload (string) : the standard error of the operation.

 ### Details

 The first step to using the node is to create the database connections and the models (database tables) to be used,